-Sept.
-25th:
+Oct.
+Ist:

-Your assignment, which is due by e-mail no later than 5pm on September 24th, is to draft a demand letter and a complaint.
-Both documents should be based on the hypothetical related to Jessica and Mark Chavez.
+Your assignment, which is due by e-mail no later than 5pm on September 30th, is to draft a demand letter on behalf of Jessica and Mark Chavez.
 MAKE SURE YOU CIRCULATE YOUR DOCUMENTS TO EVERYONE IN CLASS.

-- Excerpts from Austen Parrish & Dennis Yokoyama, Effective Lawyering: A Checklist Approach to Legal Writing and Oral Argument, (Carolina Academic Press, 2007), posted on TWEN.
-The excerpts include a sample of a demand letter. - Exemplar complaints posted on TWEN. - You can find a template for state court captions at: http://www.courts.state.co.us/chs/court/forms/caption/instructions.htm.
-You should use the template to generate the caption for your complaint.
+Excerpts from Austen Parrish & Dennis Yokoyama, Effective Lawyering: A Checklist Approach to Legal Writing and Oral Argument, (Carolina Academic Press, 2007), posted on TWEN.
+The excerpts include a sample of a demand letter.

-In class we will discuss some of the demand letters and complaints and talk about the strategic choices people made.
+In class we will discuss the demand letters and talk about the strategic choices people made.

-Week 6: Case Rounds
+Week 7: Case Rounds

-Sept.
-29^{th} & Oct.
-2^{nd} : During this week each team will give an update on the status of its case.
+Oct.
+5th and Oct.
+8th: During this week each team will give an update on the status of its case.
 We will set up a reporting schedule before the week begins.
 In advance of its report, each team will circulate a case status memo to the rest of the class.

-- The case status report should include: - A brief paragraph describing the most relevant facts of the case - A brief paragraph setting forth the procedural posture of the case. - A description of the primary legal issues at play, noting any issues on which the team would like some class discussion.
+The case status report should include:

-- A description of what information/evidence has been collected and what information/evidence is outstanding. - A brief description by each team member of the most challenging/rewarding moment of the case thus far, explaining why the moment was challenging/rewarding. - The case status report should be double-spaced and should not exceed 5 pages.
+- A brief paragraph describing the most relevant facts of the case - A brief paragraph setting forth the procedural posture of the case. - A description of the primary legal issues at play, noting any issues on which the team would like some class discussion. - A description of what information/evidence has been collected and what information/evidence is outstanding. - A brief description by each team member of the most challenging/rewarding moment of the case thus far, explaining why the moment was challenging/rewarding. - The case status report should be double-spaced and should not exceed 5 pages.